Doctors activate their own recertifications

 Separ introduces a report on activities that “must be sent every 5 years”

-At the same time, from Separ they defend a recertification that is obtained “by evaluating a memory of activities (healthcare, training and research) that must be sent to the Certification Commission periodically by the heads of the accredited Unit, regardless of its level of complexity “.
+In turn, from Separ they defend a recertification that is obtained “by evaluating a report of activities (healthcare, training and research) that must be sent to the Certification Commission periodically by the heads of the accredited Unit, regardless of its level of complexity “.

 Pediatrics, also waiting for Health